JuliaML/MLDataPattern.jl/README.md

 ## Installation

 This package is registered in `METADATA.jl` and can be installed as usual.
-Just start up Julia and type the following code-snipped into the REPL.
+Just start up Julia and type the following code-snippet into the REPL.
 It makes use of the native Julia package manger.

 ```julia